hyperledger/fabric-samples/test-network-k8s/docs/CALIPER.md

 Currently, sample code for running a performance benchmark targeting asset-transfer-basic is not published on the Caliper repository.
 Therefore, use the sample code published in [Caliper's user manual to build a test workload.](https://hyperledger.github.io/caliper/vNext/fabric-tutorial/tutorials-fabric-existing/)

-As shown in "Step 3" of the above document, create workload/readAsset.js file and edit as below:
+As shown in "Step 3" of the above document, create workload/readAsset.js file and edit it as below:

 ```javascript
 'use strict';